 Office is important in further engagement of community in part-time overseas volunteer service to Burundi as part of this long-term project to ensure that we help children and parents in need of a better world.

 The local community has also seen other positive benefits since the establishment of the school center.
 In particular, with more young children in school and daycare, more mothers have been able to enter the workforce or take on more stable work.

 Around the world, women typically spend more time taking care of young children than men do.
 This trend is particularly visible in Africa, where mothers spend significantly more time than fathers in caring for their children.
 The COVID-19 crisis has only exacerbated these challenges worldwide, with many schools and childcare centers closing their doors during lockdowns.
 As noted by the International Labour Organization, when women don’t have access to good childcare options like daycares or schools, they have to reduce the hours they work, shift to lower-paid jobs, or stop working altogether, losing valuable income.
 This is occurring despite the demonstrated fact that when women participate in the labour market, their families, community and society at large all benefit.

-The opening of the Smart School for Smart Learning and Smart Cities, John C and Elie K International, has given some 20 families a safe, secure place to send their children during the day, freeing mothers to take on productive, stable work.
+The opening of the Smart Districts School International Network for Smart Learning and Smart Cities, John C and Elie K International, has given some 20 families a safe, secure place to send their children during the day, freeing mothers to take on productive, stable work.

 Access to education for adolescents and teenagers also has benefits for society.
 When older children do not attend school or other training programs, they are at risk of abuse, violence, early pregnancies (for girls) and child labour.
-John C and Elie K International therefore hopes to engage adolescents, especially girls and women, in its forthcoming secondary school, college and training programs, keeping them in school and safe.
+John C and Elie K International Smart Districts School Network appears, restore hopes by engaging adolescents, especially girls and women, in its forthcoming secondary school, college and training programs, keeping them in school and safe.